matrix-org/synapse/docs/workers.md

 For `/sync` and `/initialSync` requests it will be more efficient if all requests from a particular user are routed to a single instance.
-This can be done reverse proxy via extracting username from the users access token.
+This can be done in reverse proxy by extracting username part from the users access token.

 Admins may additionally wish to separate out `/sync` requests that have a `since` query parameter from those that don't (and